miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Sociability: 9
 - Morality: 3

 Bethany Davina was nearly the victim of a monster-attack, and had it not been for the O.R.C.
-Exterminator already on the beast's trail she would certainly not have survived.
+Exterminator already on the beast’s trail she would certainly not have survived.
 Amazed by the power and beauty of her saviour, and with the veil of the masquerade now lifted for her, Bethany has been obsessed with all things witch-related since that fateful day, and now spends most of her free time tracking (totally not stalking she swears) any and all witches she can find, and gossiping about their lives with other in-the-know mundanes.
 Her dream is to someday become an intern, employee (or just maybe, a sidekick!) to a powerful witch, preferably one who shares lots of juicy witch-related gossip.

 ## Companion: Francisca Uveros